cepdnaclk/e18-6sp-Finding-the-Outliers-Group20/docs/README.md

 ## Introduction

 Most of stocks during the same trading session are moving almost in the same pattern.
-Next chart is showing how active 30 stocks are chaing during the 390 minutes of trading session.
+Next chart is showing how active 30 stocks are changing during the 390 minutes of trading session.

 ![image1](./images/image1.png)